fscorrupt/awesome-stars/README.md

 ## Others

+- [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI
+- [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
 - [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials
 - [repo-sync/repo-sync](https://github.com/repo-sync/repo-sync) - 🔄 Keep a pair of GitHub repos in sync